Softwire/LochNessBuilder/README.md

 * `WithSetup(...)` is now `WithCustomSetup(...)`.
 * `Build(n)` method is now Eager, returning the result in a `List`, rather than a Lazy `IEnumerable`.

-The broad changes to the API were to avoid reduce reliance on Type-based differences in method overload, thereby adding clarity and allowing for more possible behaviours, improving discoverability of the available options.
+The broad changes to the API were to avoid reliance on Type-based differences in method overload, thereby adding clarity and allowing for more possible behaviours, improving discoverability of the available options.

 ### Migration via v3.0-alpha, or v2.0.0